CoinPayments API Documentation

 Invalid Address

-When sending a request to create a withdrawal or a conversion, if the provided address is not valid or formatted incorrectly, this error is triggered.
-Users should double-check the address they provided and ensure it follows the required format. here are examples of Valid addresses
+When creating a transaction for a withdrawal or conversion, if the provided address is not valid or formatted correctly, this error is triggered.
+Users should ensure the address they provided follows the required format.

 Valid UTXO-Based Coin Addresses: